RIGHTS IF ARRESTED AND PICKED UP BY ICE

 If you are arrested, then you will be placed in a holding cell or temporary processing station where you will be fingerprinted and interviewed.
 After being processed, you will be assigned a deportation officer.
 Next, your deportation officer will give you a document called Notice To Appear (NTA).
 Your lawyer will need this document in order to figure out what type of case you have.
 Next, you will be given an “A Number,” alien registration number.

 After the processing, you will be moved to an immigration detention center, local jail, or a military base where you will stay while your immigration case is pending.
-Typical transfers are done in the middle of the night, so make sure you have all your paper work organized and have them on you at all times.
+Typical transfers are done in the middle of the night, so make sure you have all your paperwork organized and have them on you at all times.

 You have a right to make a phone call.
 If you have no family or friends, memorize your lawyer’s phone number.
 Note your phone call might be blocked, so make sure you have alternative options.

-At the time of your arrest, all of your personal belongings gets registered; make sure you get a receipt for your personal property.
+At the time of your arrest, all of your personal belongings get registered; make sure you get a receipt for your personal property.
 Without a receipt, you might never see your personal property again.

 Moreover, make sure your legal documents are not processed as “personal property.”
 Because you want quick access to your legal documents, always ask to keep your legal documents with you.